Skip to main content

 Frequently Asked Questions

-Granvir is a shooter game.
+Granvir is a role playing shooter game with science fiction theme.

 Granvir is available on PC, Windows and Linux.